-Nimenrix is indicated for active immunisation of individuals from the age of 6 weeks against invasive meningococcal disease caused by Neisseria meningitidis groups A, C, W135, and Y.1
+Nimenrix (meningococcal groups A, C, W-135 and Y conjugate vaccine) is indicated for active immunisation of individuals from the age of 6 weeks against invasive meningococcal disease caused by Neisseria meningitidis groups A, C, W-135 and Y.1

-Invasive Meningococcal Disease (IMD) is primarily associated with meningitis and septicaemia which can be fatal or have long-term survival consequences, even with appropriate medical care.2,3
+Invasive meningococcal disease (IMD) is primarily associated with meningitis and septicaemia which can be fatal or have long-term consequences, even with appropriate medical care.2,3

-• Social behaviours associated with an increased risk of invasive meningococcal disease in adolescents and young adults include:3,5,6,13
+Certain behaviours in specific age groups are associated with an increased risk of invasive meningococcal disease:

-Nimenrix is recommended on the routine immunisation schedule and is offered to teenagers aged 13-15 years old in school years 9 and 10.8,9
+Nimenrix is recommended in the routine immunisation schedule and is offered to teenagers aged 13-15 years old in school years 9 and 10.8,9

-Some young adults today may not have received a MenACWY vaccination.
+Some young adults today may not have received a MenACWY vaccination for which they are eligible.

 If your patients were born on or after 1 September 1996 and are eligible but missed their teenage MenACWY vaccine, they can still have the vaccine up to their 25th birthday.
 If they are starting university for the first time, they can still have the vaccine up to their 25th birthday.9,10